 It is important to understand that a wrongful death lawsuit may be filed as a result of an act (such as a person’s reckless driving which leads to a fatal accident) or a failure to act (such as a doctor failing to warn a patient of the dangerous effects of mixing prescription medications).
 An experienced wrongful death lawyer will be able to identify whether you have a potential claim for wrongful death during an initial consultation.

-If you live in Tiburon, Mill Valley, Corte Madera, or the surrounding cities and you’re not sure whether you can file a wrongful death lawsuit after the passing of a loved one, contact an experienced Marin County wrongful death lawyer right away.
+If you live in the Bay Area, and you’re not sure whether you can file a wrongful death lawsuit after the passing of a loved one, contact an experienced California wrongful death lawyer right away.

 Who Can File a Wrongful Death Claim in California?